Animal Crossing: New Horizons: Sales

 On August 9, 2020, it was reported that Animal Crossing: New Horizons became the second-highest selling game of all time in Japan, only after Pokémon Red and Blue.
 It was also reported in November 2020 that it was the fastest game to sell over six million copies in Japan.
 It was the year's best-selling game in Japan, second best-selling game in the United Kingdom, and third best-selling game in the United States.
 The game grossed $654 million in global digital sales by the end of 2020, making it the year's seventh highest-grossing digital premium game worldwide.
 In January 2021, The NPD Group revealed the best-selling games of 2020 in the United States.
 New Horizons was ranked third behind Call of Duty: Black Ops: Cold War and Call of Duty: Modern Warfare.
 The publication revealed that New Horizons was the best-selling Nintendo game in terms of physical copies in the US since 2010's Wii Fit Plus.
-It was also the second best-selling game of the year in physical copies in the United Kingdom, behind FIFA 21.

 By March 2021, the game had sold 32.63 million units, making it the second best-selling Nintendo Switch game, behind only Mario Kart 8 Deluxe.
 The game had grossed an estimated $2 billion in its first year as of March 2021, the fifth highest first-year revenue for any video game.
 After the 2.0 update in November 2021, Nintendo revealed in a financial report that game sales reached 34.85 million units sold.
 A February 2022 report revealed that the game had sold 37.62 million units, selling more than the rest of the Animal Crossing games combined.

-As of June 30, 2022, total sales reached 39.38 million copies.
-Total sales reached 40.17 million by September 30, 2022.
 On November 9, 2022, it was reported that Animal Crossing: New Horizons became the best-selling game of all time in Japan.
+As of September 30, 2025, total sales reached 48.62 million copies.